 The Vaccine Knowledge Project is managed by Oxford Vaccine Group , an academic research group in the Department of Paediatrics at the University of Oxford.
 The site is updated regularly to make sure it is as accurate as possible, and overseen by academic staff at the cutting edge of vaccine research.
 All medical content is reviewed by Professor Andrew Pollard , Director of Oxford Vaccine Group.

-The project is independent of the NHS and UK Government, and does not receive funding from pharmaceutical companies.
+The project is run independently by academic staff at the University of Oxford and does not receive any funding from pharmaceutical companies.
+The project receives funding from the NIHR Oxford Biomedical Research Centre (NIHR is funded by the Department of Health) and from the Oxford Martin School at the University of Oxford.
+However, the funders have no strategic or editorial role in the development of the website or its content.
 Professor Pollard is currently chair of the Joint Committee on Vaccination and Immunisation (JCVI) , an independent statutory body that advises the UK Department of Health on vaccination issues.

 Since summer 2015 this vaccine has been given to teenagers and new university students in the UK.
 It protects against four types of meningococcal disease, which is a major cause of meningitis and septicaemia.

 Information about the ingredients in vaccines used routinely in the UK (active ingredients, added ingredients and products used in vaccine manufacture).